 Life as George Orwell described in 1984 "could come true in 2024" if lawmakers do not protect the public from artificial intelligence, Microsoft president Brad Smith warned.
-And it will be "difficult to catch up", given the rapid progress of this technology.
+And it will be "difficult to catch up" given the rapid advancement of this technology.

-"If we don't enforce the laws that protect the public from such a future, we will soon discover that the technology has gone too far to get it back under control," Smith said bluntly.
+"If we don't put in place the laws that protect the public from such a future, we will very soon discover that the technology has gone too far to get it back under control," Smith said bluntly.

 I am constantly reminded of George Orwell's lessons in his 1984 book.
 He spoke of a government that could see everything everyone was doing and hear everything everyone said at all times.
 It didn't happen in 1984, but if we're not careful it will happen in 2024.

 If Orwell had been in Beijing